publisha/publisha.github.io/pages/footnotes.md

 ## Endnotes with a Script

-To do this we need to turn to[Peter Kahrel][2502ca9b] who provides many useful scripts.
+To do this we need to turn to [Peter Kahrel][2502ca9b] who provides many useful scripts.
 The one that I use here is called 'convert footnotes to (dynamic) endnotes'  meaning that the numbering will change if further notes are added.

-  [2502ca9b]: www.kahrel.plus.com "see this web site for scripting InDesign"
+  [2502ca9b]: http://http://www.kahrel.plus.com/indesign/footnotes.html "see this web site for scripting InDesign"

 As always when using scripts to change content, save your work first!
 Scripts will often run through a long sequence of actions; you can